-We can go further in understanding the importance of distinguishing compliant and uninformed consumers from the noncompliant and informed by drawing on our results that compliant and uninformed consumers can be systematically characterized by their demographic characteristics.
-Coibion et al. (2022) find that gender differences are important; their RCTs suggest that female respondents are more responsive to information treatments in terms of updating their inflation expectations.
-However, we find (see Appendix Table E2) that women are both more likely to have read (and hence comply with) the treatment and to report being less informed about monetary policy news, on average, and so their stronger reaction to informational treatments could simply follow from the fact that compliant and less informed respondents have higher average effects, and have nothing to do with gender per se.
-To explore this further, Table 5 reports treatment effects by gender before (denoted "base") and after stratifying the sample into respondents who heard, or did not hear, monetary policy news and who are classified as complying with the treatment.
-For simplicity, in this final exercise we pool all the information treatments, to focus on the differential effects by gender.
+We can go further in understanding the importance of distinguishing compliant and uninformed consumers from the non-compliant and informed by drawing on our results that compliant and uninformed consumers can be systematically characterized by their demographic characteristics.
+Coibion, Gorodnichenko, and Weber (2022) find that gender differences are important; their RCTs suggest that female respondents are more responsive to information treatments in terms of updating their inflation expectations.
+However, we find (see Appendix Table E2) that women are both more likely to have read (and hence comply with) the treatment and to report being less informed about monetary policy news, on average, and so their stronger reaction to informational treatments could simply follow from the fact that compliant and less informed respondents have higher average treatment effects, and have nothing to do with gender per se.